 A Punters Guide to Bath Race Track - Left Hand,Right Hand,Galloping,Easy.Bath Racecourse Facts.

-A description of Bath Racetrack - Gradients,Direction,Trivia, - Bath Racecourse.Bath racetrack is located 3 miles outside Bath,and about 12 miles from nearest City,Bristol.
+A description of Bath Racetrack - Gradients,Direction,Trivia, - Bath Racecourse.Bath racetrack is located 3 miles outside Bath,and about 12 miles from nearest City,Bristol in the south west of England.

 Like most U.K. racetracks,Bath is left handed.